knz/programming-in-c/assignments/6_bloom/README.rst

 3. Implement a Bloom filter based on your array and hash function API from the previous two steps.
-You may build the Bloom filter directly into `main.c` or create a separate file with its own header API. *Be sure to include any additional files in the Makefile under the bloom_submit.tar.gz target, so they will be included in your tarball.*
+You may build the Bloom filter directly into `main.c` or create a separate file with its own header API. *Be sure to add all additional files to the Makefile under all the relevant targets, including the bloom_submit.tar.gz target so the files will be included in your tarball.*

 4. Implement the `dups` program to read the input from standard input and detect potential duplicates using your Bloom filter, printing the